Let’s face it—there has never been a better time to start learning how to grow weed outdoors (or in a greenhouse) than today.

 All the basic things that were mentioned in that article can be applied to this situation as well.

-So, if you feel that I’ve skipped some important steps in my step-by-step guide here, feel free to fill in the gaps by peeking at the article below.
+So, if you feel that I’ve skipped some important steps in my step-by-step guide here, feel free to fill in the gaps by peeking at the article linked below.

 1) Prepare your grow

-You will want to choose a perfect location for your grow as this will have a big impact on the end result.
+Make sure to choose a perfect location for your grow as this will have a big impact on the end result.

 Keep in mind that you want your plants to get a lot of light, but not too much wind.